 MFGA’s Annual Regenerative Ag Conference

 Our Annual MFGA Conference - a 1.5 day event is being held November 9-10, 2026, Victoria Inn, Brandon, Mb.
 Our conference will feature national and international keynote speakers, an outstanding trade show with many opportunities to engage with vendors and a silent auction.
-As well, thanks to an exciting agreement with Holistic Management Canada, a free kids program will be offered to families attending the MFGA conference.
+As well, our family conference rate has been expanded to include two adults and two children from the same farm under 14.
+For those too young to enjoy the speakers, a free kids program will once again be offered to families attending the MFGA conference.

 Featured Keynote Speakers